Vyxal/Vyxal/documentation/Planning/overloadified info.md

 - [ ] „ (any) = join on newlines
 - [ ] ” (any) = join on spaces
 - [ ] “ (any) = join on nothing

+Things that need to be slotted in:

+- Collect while unique but doesn't include the initial value